jasonnnnli/barcode-reader-docs/programming/features/use-format-specific-configuration.md

 ## StandardFormat

+  Specifies standard barcode formats for non-standard 1D character sets.

 This parameter specifies the character set of the standard barcode type referenced by the non-standard 1D character set.
 It should be used together with [`AllModuleDeviation`](##AllModuleDeviation), [`HeadModuleRatio`](##HeadModuleRatio,TailModuleRatio), [`TailModuleRatio`](##HeadModuleRatio,TailModuleRatio), we will not explain this parameter in detail here.

 ## AustralianPostEncodingTable

+  Specifies the decoding table to be used by the Customer Information Fields in the AustralianPost Code.

 The AustralianPost Code has a section of customer information area, which can be decoded using two standard defined decoding tables (N table, C table).
 This parameter can be set to specify either N table or C table for decoding.
 Please refer to the AustralianPostcode standard documentation for specific definitions of these two code tables.